The best prepaid mobile plans in Australia (October 2024)

 The prepaid plans vs postpaid plans

 In simplest terms, prepaid plans are paid ahead of use while postpaid (SIM-only) plans are paid at the end of a monthly billing cycle.
-Telstra is the only exception there: all of its plans are paid in advance of use.
+Telstra is the only exception there: all of its so-called “Upfront” SIM-only plans are paid in advance of use.
 Prepaid plans are available in different recharge durations, but a month isn’t always a month in prepaid terms: it may be 28 days, 30 days or an actual month.

 Generally speaking, SIM-only plans may have more data and tend to have more perks than prepaid plans.
 A lack of any contracts is near universal across prepaid and postpaid plans these days.